This chapter addresses requirements for NTDOs.

 Agencies must submit the original and one copy of the basic vouchers prepared on government standard forms or on forms otherwise specifically authorized; invoices, bills, or statements of account serving as basic vouchers, to the DO for payment processing.
 The DO records the payment data on both the original and the copy of the voucher.
 The DO submits the original voucher as accounting support for the payment transaction and retains the voucher copy for the accounting document files.

-NTDOs are not required to use the Secure Payment System (SPS) for disbursements, subject to requirements set by the appropriate disbursing office.
-Vendors’ invoices, bills, or statements of account may be used as basic vouchers, in place of the prescribed vouchers, in support of the agency’s accounts and accountability statements, provided they show all the information required in Title 7 of the Government Accountability Office (GAO), Policy and Procedures Manual for Guidance of Federal Agencies.
+Unless required by the appropriate disbursing office, NTDOs are not required to use the Secure Payment System (SPS) for disbursements.
+Vendors’ invoices, bills, or statements of account may be used as vouchers to support the agency’s accounts and accountability statements, provided they show all the information required in Title 7 of the Government Accountability Office (GAO), Policy and Procedures Manual for Guidance of Federal Agencies.

 If agencies are not “Central Accounting Reporting System (CARS) Reporters” because they do not report classification at initiation of the payment or through the Payment Information Repository (PIR), then they will report payment disbursements to an appropriation on the: